 It’s so flexible – so you can get it working like YOU want.

-Salesforce gives you complete freedom to customise the CRM for your business.
-It’s the best way to boost adoption and make sure your CRM apps are working the way you do.
+Salesforce gives you complete freedom to customize the CRM for your business.
+It’s the best way to boost adoption and make sure your CRM Apps are working the way you do.